badgerman/twigtechnology.com/_posts/2013-05-15-btsync-on-android.markdown

 ## Sharing Folders with my Phone

-There are [inofficial ways](https://matt.bionicmessage.net/blog/2013/04/27/Running%20BitTorrent%20Sync%20on%20your%20(rooted)%20Android%20device) of getting btssync to run on Android devices, but I'm trying to solve this problem without rooting the phone, and anyhow, the bittorrent protocol would be insane to run on my data plan.
+There are [inofficial ways](https://matt.bionicmessage.net/blog/2013/04/27/Running%20BitTorrent%20Sync%20on%20your%20\(rooted\)%20Android%20device) of getting btsync to run on Android devices, but I'm trying to solve this problem without rooting the phone, and anyhow, the bittorrent protocol would be insane to run on my data plan.
 My current solution is a hybrid: I am creating a *Phone* folder in my Dropbox that gets synced